dfelinto/blender-manual/manual/files/data_blocks.rst

    Enables limits that the *Property Value* slider can be adjusted to without having to input the value numerically.

    Soft Min, Max
       The minimum/maximum value for the soft limit.

-Tooltip
-   Allows you to write a custom :doc:`Tooltip </getting_started/help>` for your property.
+Step
+  A multiplier to control how much the data type is incremented at a time.
+  The internal step size for floats is 0.01, so a *Step* value of 5 will increment at a rate of 0.05 and a *Step* value of 100 will increment by 1.0.
+  For integers the internal step size is 1.

+Precision
+   The number of digits after the decimal to display in the user interface for float data types.

 Subtype
    Specifies the type of data the property contains, which affects how it appears in the user interface.